Buying a Home with Bad Credit

 Afraid your bad credit score will prevent you from owning a home?
 Don’t allow a low credit score to prevent you from applying for a loan.
 Home loans are available for people with less than perfect credit.
 Just don’t be alarmed if they come with a big down payment requirement.

-Can you get a home loan with bad credit?
+Can I get a home loan with bad credit?

 Does a large down payment offset bad credit?

-At American Financing, we can work with you to find an appropriate loan to get you one step closer to homeownership.
 With a big down payment, it is possible to get a home loan with bad credit.
-Everyone’s situation is unique.
-So, a mortgage consultant will take the time to understand your needs and will see if there are any loan programs that can be customized to get you into a home.
 Keep in mind that loan programs have their own minimum credit score requirements (as do lenders).
 But if you are unable to qualify for something now, there is a good chance that making minimal changes to strengthen your credit will allow for better mortgage options (and easier approval) in the future.

 What's the best down payment for a house?